 You might also like: A Travel Bucket List for Your 30s

 Bask in the sunset

 You know I’m a sucker for a good sunrise or sunset.
-From what I could tell, the sunrises weren’t spectacular (we were on the *West* End, after all), but the area is known for its beautiful sunsets.
+From what I could tell, the sunrises weren’t spectacular (we were on the *West* End, after all), but they were quietly beautiful nonetheless.
+However, the area is known for its beautiful sunsets.
 Grab a drink, get your camera ready, and enjoy.

 I watched one from Tensing Pen (the pics below) and it was peaceful, soft, and colorful.
 Quiet.
 I watched two others from nearby restaurants, which I’ll speak to toward the end of the post.